What are you looking for?

 BMD Modern Hoods make contemporary range hoods combining aesthetics with function - these great looking hoods are designed for residential use but deliver commercial grade performance (meaning that you'll never have a kitchen full of smoke ever again).
 You would expect these sleek looking hoods to be expensive - while not cheap BMD Modern Hoods is also claim to provide a better lead time and price point than its competitors.
 For more information visit BMD Modern Hoods

+Ever wanted a certain image in your kitchen or bathroom tiles?
+Perhaps a kitchen splash back that you dreamed of that you knew would only be possible as a glass splash back?
+Well now you can have your ceramic tiles with an image of your choice.
+Imagine Tiles have changed the way we look at the ceramic tile.
 Is it really easy to customize your tiles, you simply take a picture of the image you want or perhaps it is one you already have and you send it to them as a digital file and they send you one “proof tile", give them the thumbs up and they mass produce your image and send them to you.
+Imagine a shower decked out in your own photos or a kitchen displaying images from your travels!
+Our favorite is grass image tiles for the floor.

 Thanks to Siemens you can now enjoy TV’s built into a kitchen range hood.
 No this isn't a joke, you can buy one here: Siemens range hood - It has a LCD flat screen and DVD player on the side too.
 This probably not the best idea considering most the world's white population is fighting an obesity epidemic.
 However, we would love one if we could afford the US$2500 price tag.